 “I know that there’s some who have criticized even the phrase ‘Black Lives Matter’ as if the notion is as if other lives don’t matter.
 We get ‘All Lives Matter’ or ‘Blue Lives Matter.’
 I understand the point they’re trying to make.
 I think it’s also important for us to understand that the phrase ‘Black Lives Matter’ simply refers to the notion that there’s a specific vulnerability for African-Americans that needs to be addressed.
 It’s not meant to suggest that other lives don’t matter.
 It’s to suggest that other folks aren’t experiencing this particular vulnerability and so we shouldn’t get too caught up somehow in this notion that people who are asking for fair treatment are somehow automatically anti-police or trying to only look out for black lives as opposed to others.
 I think we have to be careful about playing that game because, obviously, that’s not what is intended.”

-Rhett then goes on to tell me a story of something that happened in his own childhood, while living in Texas.
+Rhett then goes on to tell me a story of something that happened in his own childhood, while living in Virginia.
 His father, my uncle, was a US Naval officer and the family was continually on the move.
 They lived in Brazil, Portugal, and various parts of the United States.
 I believe travel broadens one’s perspective on life, and so it was with my aunt, uncle and their family.
-By the time Rhett was a teenager, my uncle had retired from the Navy and the family decided to settle in Texas, where my aunt came from.
+At this time, my uncle’s navy career had brought him and the family to Virginia.
 My aunt and uncle didn’t believe in school segregation, so they sent their all their children to public desegregated schools.
 Almost everyone they knew was sending their children to private, segregated schools, but they courageously chose a different path for their children.
 One evening the family looked out their living room window to see a cross burning on their lawn.
 The Ku Klux Klan had targeted their family.
 The children remained in their public, integrated schools.

 We go out that evening for dinner, oxygen machine and all, with a family friend of theirs.
-Over dinner I learn that this friend, a stranger to me, prayed for my husband with Rhett and Nancy faithfully for four years after he suffered his stroke, until he finally passed away last year.
+Over dinner I learn that this friend, a stranger to me, prayed for my husband with Rhett and Natalie faithfully for four years after he suffered his stroke, until he finally passed away last year.
 Something melts inside my heart.
 This is family, here in Texas, so far away from the northern State I grew up in, but we are tied together.
 Their lives are very different from mine, and we don’t always agree about everything.
 But here are people I can truly count on.
 I feel more settled and relaxed than I have felt in a long time.